skzhou3/MyGenome/README.md

 Prepare for genome assembly by transferring files from virtual machine to MCC.
 1. Log into MCC.
 2. Use scp to transfer trimmed sequence reads from virtual machine to MCC machine.
+Determine optimal k-mer value for genome assembly with Velvet.
+3. Use Velvet Advisor to get an initial k-mer value suggestion.